Fudgy Vegan Chocolate Caramel Brownies

 2. If you haven’t already, make the flax egg and set aside in a small bowl to thicken.

 3. Sieve all of the dry ingredients excluding the chocolate into a bowl.
 Add in the finely chopped chocolate and combine everything fully.

-4. In a separate bowl, combine all of the wet ingredients excluding the flax egg, and stir until the margarine and sugar have melted and dissolved, and there are no lumps.
+4. In a separate bowl, combine all of the wet ingredients excluding the flax egg, and stir until the coconut oil and sugar have melted and dissolved, and there are no lumps.
 The margarine and water won’t fully combine into one liquid, so don’t keep stirring expecting this to happen.
-The melted margarine will most likely ‘sit’ on top of the water.
+The melted oil will most likely ‘sit’ on top of the water.

 5. Pour the wet mixture into the dry mixture, add in the flax egg and combine everything with a wooden spoon thoroughly.

 6. Pour the brownie mix into the lined tin, and bake in the oven for 13 minutes.
 There should be a few cracks in the top when it’s done and no visible raw mixture.